jumpyvi/dako-on-caffeine/README.md

+> The best way to bring homebrew to your custom bootc image!

 Repository for generating Homebrew tarballs for redistribution on image-based systems via an OCI image.
 This includes general settings you'd want to use when using Homebrew on a `bootc` system, including a tarball and services for setting it up.

 ## Overview